 Mr. Rashesh Shah completed a bachelor’s degree of Science in Statistics from KC College, Mumbai and spent a year studying exports at Indian Institute of Foreign Trade (IIFT).
 After that, he completed his MBA from Indian Institute of Management (IIM), Ahmedabad in 1989.
 He worked with ICICI and Prime Securities before forming Edelweiss.

 Mr. Venkatchalam Ramaswamy: Co-founder, Executive Director

-He is an MBA from the University of Pittsburgh, United States of America and also holds a Bachelor’s Degree in Electronics Engineering.
+He is an MBA from the University of Pittsburgh, USA and also holds a Bachelor’s Degree in Electronics Engineering.
 Widely recognized as one of India’s finest deal-makers, he co-heads the Global Wealth and Asset Management business, while continuing to play a mentorship role with Edelweiss Investment Banking.
-He has been majorly involved in crafting a client-need focused solutions approach for the Distressed Asset Resolution as well as the ARC business.
+He is into crafting a client-need focus solutions approach for the Distressed Asset Resolution as well as the ARC business.

 Mr. Himanshu Kaji: Executive Director and group COO

 Group COO; Since Sept 2009 and Executive Director; Since 2011.

 He is a Member of Institute of Chartered Accountants of India.
 Starting off with ICICI as an investment banker, he joined his family broking business and later launched his own company offering corporate advisory.
 One of his key assignments was the modernisation and corporatization of the Bombay Stock Exchange.
 He also served as honorary treasurer and spokesperson of the BSE during 1999-2001.